Cannibal! The Musical: Plot

 The film begins with a reenactment of the gruesome act of cannibalism described by the prosecuting attorney during Alferd Packer's 1883 trial.
 During this sensationalized account, a haggard Packer repeatedly insists that was not how it happened.
-During a break in the trial, Packer is enticed by journalist Polly Pry to tell his side of the story, which he proceeds to do, via flashback.
-He opens his tale with better times, galloping freely over green fields on his trusty horse Liane.
+During a break in the trial, Packer is enticed by journalist Polly Pry to tell his side of the story, which he proceeds to do, via flashback beginning with his horse Lianne galloping in a field.

 In 1873, Packer was part of a group of miners in Bingham Canyon, Utah who hear of new prospects in Breckenridge.
-Together, the small group decide to travel together into Colorado Territory to stake a claim.
+Together, the small group decide to travel together into Colorado Territory.
 Packer is appointed as the replacement for the original guide, since he claimed knowledge of the area.
-He and Liane set off on what Packer estimates will be a three-week journey with a party of five miners: Shannon Wilson Bell, an aspiring Mormon priest; James Humphrey, who was forced by his father to join the party; Frank Miller, a cynical butcher who reluctantly joins their party at the mine; George Noon, a teenager hoping to meet women in Breckenridge; and Israel Swan, an optimist.
+He and Lianne set off on what Packer estimates will be a three-week journey with a party of five miners: Shannon Wilson Bell, James Humphrey, Frank Miller, George Noon and Israel Swan.

 Four weeks later, while attempting to visit Provo for supplies they become convinced they are lost.
-An attempt to ask a local for directions to Provo proves unsuccessful, with the local warning them of impending doom awaiting them in the mountains.
-Finally arriving at a frontier post in Provo, they run into a group of three fur trappers bound for Saguache; O.D.
+They are given local warning them of impending doom awaiting them in the mountains.
+Finally arriving in Provo, they run into a group of three fur trappers bound for Saguache; O.D.
 Loutzenheiser, Preston Nutter, and their diminutive leader, Jean "Frenchy" Cabazon.
 The trappers despise the miners, whom they contemptuously call "diggers", yet seem to like Packer's Arabian horse, telling Packer that she's a "trapper horse".
-Making camp, Packer and company reveal their goals for traveling to each other in song.
-The next day, Packer wakes up to discover his horse and friend, Liane, is missing.
-After Bell wounds his leg in a bear trap, the men attempt to cross the Green River near the Utah border.
-They camp out for the night after their crossing, with Packer singing a heartfelt song about Liane.
+The next day, Packer wakes up to discover his horse Lianne is missing.
+The men attempt to cross the Green River near the Utah border.
 Eventually, after a disastrous crossing of the Colorado River the Packer party is spotted by two "Nihonjin" Indians.
 They are taken back to the tribe's encampment near Delta where the chief warns them of a winter storm, allowing them to wait it out with the tribe.
-Packer's party also find the trappers camping out with the tribe, who proceed to brag about their lives in song, but then argue over the key of said song before a small altercation breaks out over Liane, whose feedbag Packer finds in their possession.
+Packer's party also find the trappers camping out with the tribe, a small altercation breaks out over Lianne, whose feedbag Packer finds in their possession.